-Table cuts were not suited to dodecahedrons (another diamond crystal habit) nor irregularly shaped stones, and many diamond crystals fall into these groups.
+Table cuts were not suited to dodecahedrons (another diamond crystal shape) nor irregularly shaped crystals, and many diamond crystals fall into these groups.

-The rose cut was introduced in the early 16th century and features a flat base with a faceted dome.
+The rose cut was introduced in the early 16th century to make use of these crystals and features a flat base with a faceted dome.
 Rose cuts are incredibly beautiful stones: they lack the fire and brilliance we see in modern stones, however, they do show a certain amount of lustre, and it is this that they were prized for.

 The facets on a rose cut are usually triangular in shape and stones can be double-sided.
 Drop-shaped, double-sided rose cuts are known as briolettes.